mnavasloro/legal-llms/Notes.md

 -> Include the sentence after the decision sections ends, plus the sentence before => DONE
 - Preprocessing: add numbers to sentences to check order
-- Length of documents: check context length of LLMs
-- Check acceptable tokens of each LLM
-- try out different prompts (very little to very structured)
 - Make it more explicit to have the actual sentence as well in the output

 ### 25.04.25